Guide to Work, Study, Travel and Living Abroad

 Cost of Living

-Most likely, the single most important factor that will impact the quality of your life abroad is the cost of living in the city you choose.
-Unlike international employees who receive cost of living and moving allowances from their companies while working abroad, expats who move overseas on their own have to deal with these issues in unknown surroundings and on their own.
-Unless you are independently wealthy or have a large retirement fund, your income or available funds will have a large direct impact on the livability of a city.
-If the cost of rent, transportation, utilities, and food all exceed your budget, then even the most attractive city will not be livable for you.
+The most crucial factor that will impact the quality of your life abroad is the cost of living in your chosen city.
+Unlike international employees who receive cost of living and moving allowances from their companies while working abroad, expats who move overseas must deal with these issues in unknown surroundings and on their own.
+Unless you are independently wealthy or have a large retirement fund, your income or available funds will significantly impact a city's livability.
+If the cost of rent, transportation, utilities, and food exceed your budget, then even the most attractive city will not be a realistic possibility.

-For example, Auckland, New Zealand, was affordable, because the cost of living was low at the time and I had a job that paid my bills.
+For example, Auckland, New Zealand, was affordable because the cost of living was low then, and I had a job that paid my bills.
 On the other hand, as a student in Rio de Janeiro, I did not earn any money.
-Brazil's currency was stronger versus the dollar at the time, and eating out and other leisure activities were quite expensive.
-In New York City—where having money inherently opens up doors to an entirely different experience than living there without—you may still enjoy many aspects of the multicultural life, but the day-to-day grind will more likely eventually drain you even relative to all the great characteristics.
+Brazil's currency was more robust than the dollar then, and eating out and other leisure activities were quite expensive.
+In New York City — where having money opens up doors to an entirely different experience than living there without — you may still enjoy many aspects of the multicultural life.
+Still, the day-to-day grind will more likely eventually drain you even relative to all the outstanding characteristics.

 Lisbon seduces with its hillside neighborhoods and narrow alleys.